siemens/ix/packages/documentation/docs/controls/charts/gauge-chart.md

 # Gauge chart
 <!-- introduction start -->
 Gauge charts display information as a reading on a dial.
-They are particularly effective for showing progress towards a goal, performance metrics, or any data that falls within a range.
+They are particularly effective for showing progress towards a goal, performance metrics or any data that falls within a range.
 <!-- introduction end -->
 The chart consists of a circular arc with a needle pointing to a specific value, making it easy to quickly assess the status or performance level.
 Gauge charts are commonly used in dashboards to provide an at-a-glance view of key performance indicators (KPIs).
 ## Examples

 ### Performance metrics gauge
 Performance metrics gauge charts, also known as dial or speedometer charts, are an effective way to visualize key performance indicators (KPIs) and other metrics.
-These charts use a needle or pointer to indicate the current value of a metric within a predefined range, often segmented into different zones (e.g., red for poor performance, green for good performance).
+These charts use a needle or pointer to indicate the current value of a metric within a predefined range, often segmented into different zones, e.g. red for poor performance, green for good performance.
 This design allows for a quick and intuitive understanding of performance levels.
 <Playground
 height="25rem"
 name="echarts-gauge"